robertprice/MxMustacheTemplate/README.md

 The module can be installed directly from the App Store.
 Please assign the User security role to all roles that need to use this module.

+### FillTemplateJSON

+The module exposes a single Java Action called FillTemplateJSON.
+This takes a mustache template String, some JSON data, and some optional partial templates.
+This returns the populated template.
+It is recommended that JSON data is populated from Mendix using an Export Mapping.

 ### A Simple Example.

 The Java Action FillTemplateJSON in the USE_ME folder takes a template String and JSON String returning a String with the resuling populated template.
 In this case, pass empty to the Partial template strings input.